Faculty Appointments & Review — Five-Year Peer Review of Tenured Faculty

 (b) The review committee performs at least one classroom observation and assesses teaching materials, student evaluations, and other evidence of the quality of teaching and student mentoring in the period since the previous five year peer review.
 (Under College policy, evaluations of teaching must be solicited from students at the end of every course.
 All faculty must obtain these evaluations and keep them on file as evidence of teaching effectiveness.)

-Steps in the Standard Five-year Review Process
+Steps in the Five-year Review Process

 • The review is conducted using the unit’s standards for tenured faculty review, as approved by the College and the Provost.